KCAI, End of Semester Show Highlights

 Hunter Saxton/Join Table

 I’m having trouble remembering the rest of the chronology of our path that Saturday.
-The rest
+The rest of the highlights are in an order unrelated to the order in which I saw them.

 Fiber